 The sauce keeps for up to one months in the fridge but if you don’t need a full batch—the recipe makes about 4 cups—you can also make half.
 When you take the sauce out of the fridge, it will be quite thick at first.
 Leave it on the kitchen counter to come to room temperature, or briefly reheat the needed amount in the microwave, just long enough to liquify it without burning it.

 Combine all sauce ingredients in a large saucepan.
-Bring to a good simmer for about 15 to 20 minutes, uncovered, stirring often.
+Bring to a simmer for about 15 to 20 minutes, uncovered, stirring often.

 Once cooked through and thickened, remove from heat.
 Let sauce cool for 10 to 15 minutes before using.

-If making a few days ahead of time, let the mixture cool completely, about 30 minutes.
+If making a few days ahead of time, let mixture cool completely, about 30 minutes.
 Store in a container with lid in refrigerator for up to a month.
 Reheat in microwave for a minute or two before using on grilled meats.